-Maple Leaf Agri-Farms' market hogs are sold to the Company's pork processing plant in Brandon, Manitoba.
+Maple Leaf Agri-Farms' market hogs are sold to the Company's primary pork processing plant in Brandon, Manitoba and its specialty pork processing plant in Lethbridge, Alberta.

 Raw Materials

 Maple Leaf Agri-Farms purchases breeding stock, feeds and medication, each of which is readily available at competitive prices.
 The Company owns five feed mills in Manitoba which are used primarily to service the internal animal feed requirements of the Maple Leaf Agri-Farms hog operations.
 The mills purchase grains and pre-mixes to manufacture finished feed rations, both of which are readily available.